 Sophia is not afraid to get dirty, and do hard work.
 She is also not a stranger to a hardy laugh.

 After completing her internship with high marks, Sophia was offered a paid position training dogs at that same boarding facility, as well giving in-home lessons.
 Sophia trains puppies, adolescent dogs, and dogs in serious need of leash etiquette.

 When not training, you may find Sophia horseback riding, perusing antique shops, or reading a hardback book in a cozy environment.

 Shannon’s desire to understand and change behavior was sparked when she adopted her own adult dog with several unexpected behavior problems, including aggression.
-She was a student under a number of skilled trainers where she gained hands-on experience, has attended numerous seminars and workshops, volunteered at a shelter and service dog organization, and continues to learn as much as she can about the fundamentals of how to change behavior.
+She was a student under a number of skilled trainers where she gained hands-on experience, and regularly road trips to attend dog training seminars and workshops.
+Shannon originally gained experience volunteering at an animal shelter, before being employed as a dog trainer in Boston.